‘Wolves Back’ block party returns for Game 5 for Timberwolves fans

 Throughout the game, First Avenue will be closed between 5th Street and 6th Street downtown, and fans looking to attend are encouraged to plan their route ahead.

-Tickets for the block part are required and include a $1 processing fee.
+Tickets for the block party are required and include a $1 processing fee.

 Other locations throughout the Twin Cities have also been getting on the bandwagon, and hosting watch parties of their own for fans.